Skip to main content

 Additional Loop Events

-The remaining seven loop events cover more specialized use cases.
-Most hook configurations won’t need them.
+The remaining loop events cover more specialized use cases.
+Most hook configurations won’t need all of them, but they enable powerful integrations when you do.

 Standalone Async Events

-Four events fire independently of the main agentic loop.
-They respond to changes in Claude Code’s configuration and workspace rather than to user prompts or tool calls.
+Seven events fire independently of the main agentic loop.
+They respond to changes in Claude Code’s configuration, workspace, and environment rather than to user prompts or tool calls.

 InstructionsLoaded fires when Claude Code loads instruction files (CLAUDE.md, settings.json, etc.) at session startup or whenever those files change during a session.
 You can use it to validate instructions or log which configuration files are active.